zief0002/biology_assessments/content/posts/mbdat.markdown

 #### Population/Uses

 MBDAT scores are most useful for drawing inferences about individual students' ability to analyze and interpret experimental data, to elucidate misinterpretations of data, and to measure their self-perceived confidence in their data-analysis skills.
+The ideal population for the instrument is upper-division biology students.

 <p style="margin-bottom:50px;"> </p>